rogecastilla/rogecastilla/README.md

 - 👋 Hi, I’m @rogecastilla
 -
-- 👀 I’m interested in engineeirng problems and the application of coding from basic programming to machine learning to more efficiently solve those issues.
+- 👀 I’m interested in engineering problems and the application of coding from basic programming to machine learning to more efficiently solve those issues.
-- my current area of concentration is biomedical engineering with signal proccesing and model development.
-I am however interested in any challenge that involves
-- the use of physics, chemistry and mathematical first principles to be resolved.
+- my relevant ecperince coding has been trough biomedical engineering with signal proccesing, model development, and object detection.
+I am however interested in any challenge that involves the use of physics, chemistry and/or mathematical first principles to be resolved.
 -
-- 🌱 I’m currently learning MatLab and Python, I am alsos currenlty studing biomedical engineering with focus on bionanodevices and solutions.
+- 🌱 I’m currently learning MatLab and Python, I also currenlty study biomedical engineering.
+I am looking to learn a few more languages to expand my areas of competence and
+- work with a wider range of possible solutions.
 -
-- 💞️ I’m looking to collaborate on repositories that are working to solve or help improve healthcare quality or interesting prompts, I'm open to much!
+- 💞️ I’m looking to collaborate on repositories that are working to solve or help improve healthcare quality or interesting prompts and challenges, I'm always
+- happy to work on a challenge!
 -
 - 📫 How to reach me?
 I can always be messaged here or feel free to email me at rogecastilla.rc@gmail.com for more prompt communication!